aroario2003/cram/README.md

 ## What is dbsock?

-In order to increase efficiency we create a program that creates a unix domain socket or named pipe on windows that maintains the database conection even while the cli isnt being run.
+In order to increase efficiency we create a program that creates a unix domain socket or named pipe on windows that maintains the database conection even while the cli isnt running.
 Dbsock is the program that creates that socket and connects it to the database.

 ## Building dbsock